clawpack/doc/doc/amr_algorithm.rst

    average than the original value.

  * The updating just described can lead to a change in the total mass calculated on the Level 1 grid.
-In order to restore global conseravtion, it is necessary to do a conservation fix up.
+In order to restore global conservation, it is necessary to do a conservation fix up.
 (To be described...)

-This style of AMR is often called *Berger-Colella-Oliger* adaptive refinement, after the papers of Berger and Oliger [BergerOliger84]_ and [BergerColella89]_.
+This style of AMR is often called *Berger-Oliger-Colella* adaptive refinement, after the papers of Berger and Oliger [BergerOliger84]_ and [BergerColella89]_.